 Choosing your college major is one of the best decisions you’ll make in your lifetime.
 Not only will your choice determine your coursework it will determine your pathway to a more fulfilling and successful career and livelihood.

-If you’re planning your college career, learning about some of the most in-demand majors can help you make a sound decision.
+If you’re planning your college career for 2021, learning about some of the most in-demand majors can help you make a sound decision.
 So keep reading to find out some of the best college majors for the coming year.